jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 * {Number} default 8000

-Defines port for HTTP server of JXcore Messaging backend.
+Defines port for HTTP server of JXM.io backend.

 ### httpsServerPort

 * {Number} default 0

-Defines port for HTTPS (SSL) server of JXcore Messaging.
+Defines port for HTTPS (SSL) server of JXM.io.
-The default value 0 also disables SSL support and it means that JXcore Messaging backend will run based on regular HTTP protocol.
+The default value 0 also disables SSL support and it means that JXM.io backend will run based on regular HTTP protocol.
 When `httpsServerPort` is set to a number, both `httpsCertLocation` and `httpsKeyLocation` should be provided and they must be valid file paths, otherwise SSL support will not be enabled.